willschulz/tricordR/README.md

 the last 3200 tweets available from each user.

-Moreover, these settings are saved, and if you have added the daily\_scrape\_script.R to your crontab as instructed above, tricordR will automatically update these datasets daily: in this case, we would collect daily snapshots of the accounts these users follow (their friends), and download any new tweets from these users that have been
+Moreover, these settings are saved, and if you have added the daily\_twitter\_scrape.R to your crontab as instructed above, tricordR will automatically update these datasets daily: in this case, we would collect daily snapshots of the accounts these users follow (their friends), and download any new tweets from these users that have been